 Copy the Identity Provider Issuer from the Duo Admin Panel Metadata section and paste it into Slack's Identity Provider Issuer field.

-Click Download certificate next to "Public Certificate" on the Duo Admin Panel under Downloads to download the Duo Single Sign-On signing certificate.
+Click Download certificate next to "Public Certificate" under Downloads on the details page for your application in the Duo Admin Panel to download the Duo Single Sign-On signing certificate.
 Open the certificate file in a text editor (like Notepad), and copy the entire contents of the file (including the

 -----BEGIN CERTIFICATE----- and